 Alexander III, son of Greek King Philip of Macedon, is better known with his nickname "the Great."
-Born in 356 B.C. he is considered by most historians to be one of, if not THE, best commanders of the military throughout history.
+Born in 356 B.C. he is considered by most historians to be one of, if not THE, best military commanders in history.
 Alexander, who was never defeated in battle, controlled a vast empire that spanned most of the known world by the time of his death in 323 B.C. at age 33.

-God prophesied, through Daniel, the reign of this Greek conqueror and what would happen to his vast kingdom after his death (Daniel 8:21-22, 11:3-4).
+God foretold, through the prophet Daniel, the reign of this Greek conqueror and what would happen to his vast kingdom after his death (Daniel 8:21 - 22, 11:3 - 4).
 It was not passed to his sons nor was the kingdom ruled by any family member.
 Instead, it was divided up between his four chief generals (known in Biblical prophecy as "the four winds of heaven").
 Within fifteen years of his death not one of Alexander's family remained alive.